sailpoint-oss/colab-non-employee-risk-management-splunk-addon/README.md

-This input executes a Python script to make HTTP requests to the correct Non-employee Risk Management api endpoints, and gather the audit events.
-In order for this to work, Non-employee Risk Management Query for Audit events input much be configured to supply the Tenant Name, Tenant URL and API Key on the setup and configuration page of the add-on.
+This input executes a Python script to make HTTP requests to the correct Non-Employee Risk Management api endpoints, and gather the audit events.
+In order for this to work, Non-Employee Risk Management Query for Audit events input much be configured to supply the Tenant Name, Tenant URL and API Key on the setup and configuration page of the add-on.